 Take a unique glimpse on how each book came to life...

-The inspiration of Dee and Deb Off The Go Kindergarten First Day Jitters is tribute to my endearing bond with my fraternal twin sister, Deb.
+The inspiration of Dee and Deb Off The Go Kindergarten First Day Jitters is a tribute to my endearing bond with my fraternal twin sister, Deb.
 The story is a true account as to how we were separated for the first time in kindergarten.
-For back then, pre-school was not a structure that was available.
+For back then, pre-school was not a class type that was available.
 I cannot imagine navigating these past 50 plus years without Deb and our bond continues whether the adventures are together or apart.
 Love you immensely, Deb!

 Beyond the enjoyment of a beach vacation I never gave much thought to marine life.
 Sure we’ve gone on the typical whale or dolphin watching tours and were always delighted to see these creatures come up out of the ocean.
 But I never truly paid attention to what some humans do to marine life, until the day I read a news article about a dead whale that washed up on shore of a California beach.
 What fascinated me about this article was the police needed to guard the whale, until the local marine biology institute could arrive to determine what the whale died from.
 The reasoning for guarding astounded me.
 Apparently, poachers would take the opportunity to steal the whale’s teeth to sell for artists to create scrimshaw on the teeth and then sell for a profit.